Our 1st Annual Walk for Mental Wellness around beautiful Lake Merritt was a huge success and a ton of fun!

 Talk to a friend that you suspect is struggling.
 Say things like:

 How are you?
 I’ve noticed you’ve been acting differently.
-How’s your mental health?
+What are you struggling with?

 You're a great friend and part of my life.
 I want to see how you're doing.
 How are you really feeling?